LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

     ![](media/integration/virtualization-platform-drop-down.png)

 1. If you have not enabled it already, check the **Instructions** checkbox, on the Basic Information tab, and then save the lab profile.
-(Use Legacy Format only for IDL (legacy) labs)

     ![Check the Has IDL Content check box](media/integration/instructions-checkbox.png "Check the Has IDL Content check box")